 Updated NFL Mock Draft Projections for Zach Wilson

 If Zach Wilson is selected before the fifth overall pick, he will become the highest NFL Draft pick in BYU history.
+In the most recent and relevant mock drafts, Wilson was the consensus second overall pick.
 Below are updated NFL Draft Projections for Zach Wilson.

 Round: 1